 Jeff Ratcliffe's Fantasy Football Quarterback Tiers

 These three are undoubtedly the top options at this position.
-Josh Allen has finished as a top-2 option in each of the last three seasons, and Patrick Mahomes is the reigning No. 1 fantasy option.
-Jalen Hurts offers a slightly different profile, but his prowess as a runner helped launch him into the fantasy stratosphere this past season.
+Josh Allen has finished as a top-two option in each of the last three seasons, and Patrick Mahomes is the reigning No. 1 fantasy option.
+Jalen Hurts offers a slightly different profile, but his prowess as a runner help launch him into the fantasy stratosphere this past season.
 His elite ability as runner gives Hurts an absolutely massive weekly floor in the explosive Philly offense.